Preveen369/booksky-todolist/README.md

 ![Language](https://img.shields.io/badge/Language-JavaScript-yellow.svg)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey.svg)

 **Booksky-todolist** is a static web application designed for managing a personal book collection, built using HTML, CSS, and JavaScript.
 It integrates with Firebase Firestore to store and retrieve book details such as titles, authors, and descriptions.
-Hosted on Firebase, the app offers a clean and intuitive interface for users to organize their reading lists efficiently.
+Hosted on Firebase, the app offers a clean and intuitive interface for users to organize their reading lists easily and efficiently.

 ---